-7 general skills or competencies (Job family competencies) for Diversity Director
+7 general skills or competencies (Job family competencies) for Inclusion and Diversity Director

 Skill definition-Developing and promoting acquaintance, empowerment, and integration of each unique individual to create a productive and safe working environment.